CaliGRITS/1Dash/README.md

 Do IT Yourself

 Hello amazizin peeps!
 I am a Cali Girl that was Raised In The South!
 I am learning Spanish this year and learning to code!
-Happy Ladies Days boys!